erichall/webgl-30/README.md

          }
    ```

-   Part 2) is done in the fragment shadedr
+   Part 2) is done in the fragment shader
    ```
    varying vec2 v_texcoord;